-In January 2014, Brad made their first ever live appearances in the UK.
+In January 2014, Brad embarked on their first full European tour.
 Twenty years after the release of their debut album ‘Shame’, you could say their visit was overdue.
 Unsurprisingly, their appearances at medium-sized venues were a sell-out and their London show in particular was an amazing experience.
 UK Fans finally got to hear tracks like ‘Buttercup’ and ‘Screen’ live, and the experience did not disappoint.
 Given that response, it seemed possible that Brad may even return at some point, but in April 2015 something even more unusual occurred.
 Their frontman, Mr. Shawn Smith, returned alone for a short run of one-man shows at a few very intimate venues, the run ending at London’s Bush Hall.

 Upon arrival, Bush Hall seems more suited to a town meeting than a gig.
 However, Marillion’s Steve Hogarth played a superb set in this very room almost ten years previously and soon it will be host to the legendary Tim Finn, so the building obviously works in terms of musical performance.
 The beautiful period detail on the walls and ceiling is totally in contrast with the beer stains on the carpet; a few people mill around, while a bearded man seated on the edge of the stage has a crafty pick of his nose while he thinks nobody is watching.
 Just before the arrival of the night’s supporting artists – London based folk-pop quartet Up Down Go Machine – a few more figures filter from the bar into the main room.
 Even Shawn Smith is wandering around.
 The room appears very friendly and once the music begins, it also becomes clear that this building has fantastic sound quality.